corda/corda/docs/source/threat-model/corda-threat-model.md

 Communication over the ledger network is primarily peer-to-peer.
 Therefore the network as a whole is relatively resilient to DoS attacks.
-Notaries and Oracles will only communicate with peers in the network, so are protected from non-member-on-member application-level attack.
+Notaries and oracles will only communicate with peers in the network, so are protected from non-member-on-member application-level attack.

 Corda Network Services are protected by enterprise-grade DDoS detection and